 |Includes activated carbon for taste||Weak nozzle often breaks|

 Etekcity Water Filter Straw

-This impressive straw filtration device uses a 3-stage system including a prefilter, carbon filter, and 0.1 micron hollow fiber UF membrane.
+This impressive straw filtration device uses a 3-stage system including a pre-filter, carbon filter, and 0.1-micron hollow fiber UF membrane.
 The straw comes with a reusable drinking pouch, extension straw, and cleaning syringe.
 Moreover, you can drink straight from the water source.
-The versatility and compact nature of this device makes it handy to bring along to get fresh trail running water.
+The versatility and compact nature of this device make it handy to bring along to get fresh trail running water.

 |Cleaning accessories included||Fragile drinking pouch|